-As a guide, if you´re a heavy smoker, chances are THC will remain in your urine for up to a month after stopping.
+As a guide, if you’re a regular consumer, chances are THC will remain in your urine for up to a month after stopping.
 This is also the most likely way you’ll be tested for weed in your system.

 THC in saliva

 THC lasts the shortest time in the saliva.
 This is the method most often used by road police in checking for drugged drivers.
-It starts to test positive about 1 hour after smoking and can remain positive in saliva for up to 24 hours after a single smoking session.
+THC metabolites will show up in your saliva about 1 hour after smoking and can remain positive in saliva for up to 24 hours after a single smoking session.
 In regular consumers, this number can reach up to 72 hours.